MaMMoS-project/MagneticMaterialsOntology/doc/README.md

 We use `mammosdoc` which is a modified version of `ontodoc` from EMMOntoPy  as follows

-* Change to the directiory `MagneticMaterialsOntology/doc`
+* Change to the directory `MagneticMaterialsOntology/doc`
 * Run mammosdoc:

 ```